bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

     c     \\ c \\ e \\ a \\ b
     ```

-+ title:<string>
++ subtitle:<string>

-  The title-option is used to specify the title of a bundle.
-It is currently recognized only
+  The subtitle-option is used to specify the subtitle of a bundle.
+The subtitle
-  by the tabular-bundle such that it will create "merged" row to contain this text.
+  of a bundle is only used when they are part of a figure.

 + arrowhead:1
 + arrowhead:2